lovesidhuy/test2/CustomerSupportSync/README.md

 npm install
 npm run dev
 ```
+If `DATABASE_URL` is set the full MySQL-backed API will start.
+Otherwise a
+simpler in-memory server runs using the questions JSON file.
+In either case the

-This starts the API and React client on port 5000.
+client is served on port 5000.

 ## Production Build